LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-09-26-flow-matching-for-image-generation.md

 </div>

-Then look at how the vector field is directly acting on the points themselves.
+And we can look at how the vector field is directly acting on the points themselves.

 <div style="text-align: center; margin-top: 8px">
   <img